 Upcoming Events

-Who Should Attend: Any school administrator or staff member who would like training or assistance on planning for and managing communicable diseases.
+Who Should Attend: Any school administrator or staff member who would like training or assistance on planning and practicing school relocation and reunification.

-Link to Register for Session #1: Registration page for November 5th at 1:30pm
+Link to Register: Registration page for March 18th at 1:30pm (virtual).

-Who Should Attend: Any school administrator or staff member who would like training or assistance on responding to and communicating about emergencies.
+Who Should Attend: Any school administrator or staff member who would like training or assistance on improving school resilience through violence prevention practices.

-Link to Register: Registration page for December 3rd at 1:30pm.
+Link to Register: Registration page for April 1st at 1:30pm (virtual).